JosePedroDias/chess/README.md

 Write a bot that plays the same way I and learns as I learn chess.
 Machine algos not super relevant, this is just a cute origami for me to learn chess, notation and basic strategy.

+It can now be divided into 3 parts:
+- the engine itself, in vanilla JS, supporting FEN/PGN I/O and basic UCI interface (`src/*.mjs`)
+- the browser playing UI, using SVG and Mithril (`src/ui/*.mjs`)
+- a wrapper over stockfish.js 16, used for evaluating the board and as correcting benchmark (`src/main-stockfish-wrapper.mjs` + `stockfish-host.js` (to host a compliant web server))

 # Reference

 ## GUIs